causes/sentry_cardinal/README.md

   frames with a `context_type` of 'application' will be shown, but you can easily toggle to show the full or framework tracebacks.

+### Grouping of exceptions by a `cleaned_function` name
+  Frameworks like rails that dynamically create functions sometimes create function names that differ, but are functionally identical.
+In these cases, the client may want to specify a `cleaned_function` attribute for a frame that will be used to compute the message's group rather than the `function` attribute.

 ## Usage
 Add `sentry_cardinal` to sentry's `INSTALLED_APPS`.
 You will need to configure your client to send stack traces with the interface